-The U.S. Bank foreign transaction fee is either 0% or 3% of the purchase amount or foreign ATM advance transaction, depending on the card.
-And if you want to withdraw cash abroad, be prepared to pay a $2.50 non-U.S. Bank ATM fee.
+The U.S. Bank foreign transaction fee is either 0% or 3% of the purchase amount or foreign ATM cash advance transaction, depending on the card.
+Plus, if you want to withdraw cash abroad, be prepared to pay a $2.50 non-U.S. Bank ATM fee as well.

 If you’re going abroad, be sure to take a credit card that won’t rack up foreign transaction fees.
 And if you have a bank account with U.S. Bank, stay away from international ATMs.
-Those foreign withdrawal fees hit hard.
+The foreign withdrawal fees are pretty high.

 Yes, U.S. Bank does have a travel card.
 The best U.S. Bank travel credit card is the U.S. Bank Altitude® Connect Visa Signature® Card because it offers 4 points / $1 spent on travel and at gas stations and 1 points / $1 to 2 points / $1 spent on all other purchases.
 The U.S. Bank Altitude Connect card also has an initial bonus of 50,000 points for spending $2,000 in the first 120 days.… read full answer